Traditional British Sunday Roast

 Origins of the Sunday Roast

 The tradition of the Sunday roast dates back centuries, originating in households where roasting meat over an open fire was considered a special treat.
 Initially, it was a practice among the aristocracy, with large cuts of beef being prepared after Sunday church services.
-Gradually, the custom spread to working-class families, who adapted it to their own kitchens using whatever meat and vegetables were available.
+Gradually, the custom spread to working-class families, What makes this tradition special is how it evolved from luxury to something deeply personal in everyday homes.
+Every family now has its own version. who adapted it to their own kitchens using whatever meat and vegetables were available.

 Why Sunday?